citronneur/detours.net/README.md

 ### DetoursNet

 *DetoursNet.dll* which have two main roles.
-On one side is used by plugin developper to use attributes, and retrieve original address of target method.
-In other side is used by runtime to load assembly and find which method to hook.
+On one side is used by plugin developper, firstly to use attributes to indicate all function hook, secondly to retrieve real address of hooked method.
+In other side is used by runtime to load plugin assembly and find all method to hook, thanks to attributes provided by plugin developper.